-Kids will find a new partner-in-crime in the form of Helen Dickson’s cheeky bunny plushie.
+Kids will find a new partner-in-crime in the form of Helen Dickson’s cheeky Easter bunny plushie.
 The rabbit is hand stitched, and his seams are joined using cross stitch in two strands of thread.
 The best way to do this is to place the wrong sides together and join in one direction using half cross stitch.
 Then return in the opposite direction to finish your stitch.
 This gives the seams extra strength as well as creating a decorative finish.
 After all, he needs some sturdiness to see him through all that late night allotment looting.

-How to hand sew a felt rabbit
+How to hand sew an Easter Bunny

 • 40 x 30cm (15¾ x 117/8″) piece of grey or brown felt for main body and ears